alanng10/class-lang/Docue/Article/Single/a.md

 The node is TypeName.
 TypeName class is base class.
 The class has 3 derived class.
 1 derived class is IntTypeName.
 IntTypeName represents int type name.
+The int type can be byte, short, mid or int.
-IntTypeName has syntax that is "int" index word.
+IntTypeName has syntax that is "byte" index word, "short" index word, "mid" index word, or "int" index word.
 1 derived class is StructTypeName.
 StructTypeName represents struct type name.
 StructTypeName has syntax that is ClassName followed by colon limit, followed by StructName.